 In today’s article, we’ll be discussing some potential options for diamond alternatives.
-When it comes to selecting the perfect stones for your engagement ring or custom jewellery piece, diamonds have generally been a top choice.
+When it comes to selecting the perfect stones for your engagement ring or custom jewelry piece, diamonds have generally been a top choice.
 However, this needn’t be the case with the variety of gemstones and diamond alternatives available.

 While many couples opt for natural and lab-created diamonds as their centre stone, we have also had the pleasure of crafting many pieces featuring a variety of gemstones, such as sapphires, rubies, and many other potential diamond alternatives.
-These stones offer an array of colours and brilliance to your jewellery piece that you will cherish for a lifetime.
+These stones offer an array of colours and brilliance to your jewelry piece that you will cherish for a lifetime.
 Let’s take a look at some of the popular alternatives to the classic diamond ring:

 Why Choose a Diamond Alternative?